Ly0n/in-orbit-validation-simulator/README.md

 # in-orbit-validation-simulator-
-Some simple scripts to simulate in-orbit validation observations of stellar objects
+Some simple scripts to simulate in-orbit validation observations of stellar objects using Skyfield.